California summer nights are tailor-made for outdoor concerts. As long days turn into night, Mother Nature turns down the thermostat and balmy breezes

 Mountain Winery, San Jose

-The concert area is ringed with redwood and eucalyptus trees; the performers are top-notch, and the admission is free.
+The only daytime concert in this lineup is in San Francisco, held in a park area ringed with redwood and eucalyptus trees.
+The performers are top-notch, and best of all admission is free.
 Sunday afternoons in San Francisco don't get any better than this.

 Free concerts of this quality require some planning ahead.
 You can avoid a lot of hassles and pitfalls by checking the Stern Grove website before you go.